Table of Contents Hide

 Information is priceless.
 If you are not careful with your storage technique, your company stands to lose a ton of invaluable information.
 Backing up your data is a great way to provide security to your files and folders as your data grows.
 Notice how much large companies rely on MySQL scheduled backup to ensure that their databases are securely stored in different places.
 You can opt for cloud backup services, or use other backup solutions like tapes and hard drives.

 The strategy for password generation should be well thought through.
 Hackers have technology that can crack through some extremely technical passcodes.
 Ideally, when you are coming up with passwords, you should refrain from using common dictionary words, sequential characters – whether alphabets or numbers and shortcodes.
 At the minimum, all your passwords should be at least eight characters.
-Cybersecurity experts at ExpressVPN actually recommend random passwords of at least 12 characters as it can take up to 3 years to crack.
+Cybersecurity experts actually recommend random passwords of at least 12 characters as it can take up to 3 years to crack.

 Sharing information carefully